dematerializ/dematerializ.github.io/_pages/about.md

   gtag('config', 'G-WR8SYBZP76');
 </script>

 Creativity, teamwork, and leadership are my main drives to pursue my interests in materials science and engineering.
 Creativity is the main motivation for everything I do, from conception and implementation to delivery and reflection.
 I highly value teamwork and the growth it can lead to the group and each member, which is also one of the processes I deeply enjoy.
-In topics I am passionate about, I would gladly take up leadership, equally with following others and make contributions towards a common endeavor.
+In topics I am passionate about, I would gladly take up leadership, equally with following others and make contributions towards a common endeavour.
 I care deeply about research and education.
 This dual vessel -if finely tuned- leads to remarkable results in performance, personal and professional growth and more creativity!
 Finally, communicating my work and experience with different audiences can become a transformative experience, honning my communication skills, public speaking and continuously developing as an active educator.

 > My work combines materials modelling tools with experimental techniques to develop our understanding on high-performance materials and / devices.
 I am interested in the optimisation of manufacturing processes and the design and development of new alloys with direct applications in a range of fields spanning from aerospace and automotive to energy storage technologies and other electronic devices or to answer fundamental research questions, such as the origin of Dark Matter.